Game engine: History

-The term "game engine" arose in the mid-1990s, especially in connection with 3D games such as first-person shooters with a first-person shooter engine.
-Epic games, founded by developer Tim Sweeney, debuted Unreal Engine in the year 1998.
+The term game engine emerged in the mid-1990s, particularly with the rise of 3D games like first-person shooters, which often featured a dedicated first-person shooter engine.
+For instance, Epic Games, founded by Tim Sweeney, debuted its Unreal Engine in 1998.

-Such was the popularity of Id Software's Doom and Quake games that, rather than work from scratch, other developers licensed the core portions of the software and designed their own graphics, characters, weapons and levels—the "game content" or "game assets".
+Such was the popularity of Id Software's Doom and Quake games: rather than building from scratch, its developers licensed the core portions of the software and designed their own graphics, characters, weapons, and levels—they were the "game content" or "game assets."
 Separation of game-specific rules and data from basic concepts like collision detection and game entity meant that teams could grow and specialize.

-Later games, such as id Software's Quake III Arena and Epic Games's 1998 Unreal were designed with this approach in mind, with the engine and content developed separately.
-The practice of licensing such technology has proved to be a useful auxiliary revenue stream for some game developers, as one license for a high-end commercial game engine can range from US$10,000 to millions of dollars, and the number of licensees can reach several dozen companies, as seen with the Unreal Engine.
+Later games, such as id Software's Quake III Arena and Epic Games' Unreal (1998), were designed with this approach in mind, with the engine and content developed separately.
+The practice of licensing such technology has proved to be a useful auxiliary revenue stream for some game developers, as a single license for a high-end commercial game engine can range from $10,000 to millions of dollars, and the number of licensees can reach several dozen companies, as seen with the Unreal Engine.
 At the very least, reusable engines make developing game sequels faster and easier, which is a valuable advantage in the competitive video game industry.
-While there was a strong rivalry between Epic and id around 2000, since then Epic's Unreal Engine has been far more popular than id Tech 4 and its successor id Tech 5.
+While a strong rivalry existed between Epic Games and id Software around 2000, Epic Game's Unreal Engine has since become far more popular than id Tech 4 and its successor, id Tech 5.

-Modern game engines are some of the most complex applications written, often featuring dozens of finely tuned systems interacting to ensure a precisely controlled user experience.
+Modern game engines are some of the most complex applications written, often featuring dozens of finely-tuned systems interacting to ensure a precisely-controlled user experience.
 The continued evolution of game engines has created a strong separation between rendering, scripting, artwork, and level design.
-It is now common, for example, for a typical game development team to have several times as many artists as actual programmers.
+As such, it is now common, for example, for a typical game development team to have several times as many artists as actual programmers.

-First-person shooter games remain the predominant users of third-party game engines, but they are now also being used in other genres.
-For example, the role-playing video game The Elder Scrolls III: Morrowind and the MMORPG Dark Age of Camelot are based on the Gamebryo engine, and the MMORPG Lineage II is based on the Unreal Engine.
-Game engines are used for games originally developed for home consoles as well; for example, the RenderWare engine is used in the Grand Theft Auto and Burnout franchises.
+While third-party game engines are predominantly used in the development of first-person shooter games, they are also being used across other genres.
+For example, Gamebryo is used in The Elder Scrolls III: Morrowind and Dark Age of Camelot, whereas Unreal Engine 2 is used in Lineage II.
+Game engines are also used for games originally developed for home consoles, with RenderWare for the Grand Theft Auto and Burnout franchises as an example.